What Can You Do With a Psychology Degree?

 While most psychology students do not go on to pursue a graduate degree, the APA has found that earning a graduate degree in psychology is likely to increase rates of job satisfaction and your likelihood of finding employment in the field.
 The APA also reports that about 25% of psychology baccalaureates go to graduate school in psychology, with another 18% continuing their education in another field.

 Some psychology majors may not even know that many occupations related to psychology require a graduate degree.
 Dr. Randi Brown, a school psychologist, remembers realizing that many of the career paths she was interested in required at least a master's degree.

 "Take my job as a school psychologist, for instance," she said.
 "In most states, including New York, you only need a master's degree, but if you want to conduct a private practice, you must have a license to do so, which requires a doctoral degree."
 Brown received a doctorate in school psychology from Yeshiva University in 1994.

 While most psychology students do not go on to pursue a graduate degree, the APA has found that earning a graduate degree in psychology is likely to increase rates of job satisfaction and your likelihood of finding employment in the field.

 A master's in psychology opens the door to counseling careers, including marriage and family therapists or school or career counselors.
 Students who enjoy designing studies, creating surveys, and analyzing data can also find work as survey researchers with a master's in psychology.

 If you have your sights set on a career as a clinical psychologist, then earning a Ph.D. in psychology or a Psy.D. is necessary.
-Clinical psychologicals earn an annual median salary of $79,010, and jobs in the field are expected to grow 14% between 2018 and 2028 — much faster than the national average.
+Clinical psychologists earn an annual median salary of $81,040, and jobs in the field are expected to grow 8% between 2020 and 2030 &mdash, as fast as the average for all occupations.

 Is Graduate School Right for You?